gbif/data-blog/README.md

     └───post <- put YYYY-MM-DD-your-post.md here
 ```

-I am still working out the best way to do this in practice.
+I am still working out the best way to do this in practice, but see the **TLDR recommended blog-writing workflow**.

 Some options: